About HOSAYWOOD

 Zo Gang (Go Work), his 3rd short film about a struggling filmmaker wannabe, has received rave applause from Hougang to Berlin.
 Zo Hee (Make Movie), the sequel to Zo Gang, was specially commissioned by The Substation Moving Images and premiered in December 2007.

-He is currently working on Kwa Giu (Watch Football), a documentary about the atmosphere of the Kallang Roar.
+His new film Kwa Giu (Watch Football), a documentary about the electrifying atmosphere of the Kallang Roar, was launched together with the Hosaywood DVD, a compilation of his short films.
 It was filmed during the last full-house match at the National Stadium in Jan 2007.

 Short films: